MasterCraftArc/company-website/content/blog/20210715-devops-101/index.md

 ---
-title: "DevOps 101"
-published: true
-description: >-
-  DevOps, DevSecOps, et al are some of the most commonly misunderstood terms in the industry.
-While their usage has become ubiquitous over the past 6 years or so, their meaning frequently gets lost and implementation suffers...
-date: '2021-07-15'
 authors:
   - bfinster
   - mlyon
   - cbarno
-tags:
-  - culture
-  - automation
-  - lean
-  - metrics
-  - sharing
+author: Defense Unicorns Staff
 slug: devops-101
+published: true
+title: DevOps 101
+date: 2021-07-15
+description: DevOps, DevSecOps, et al are some of the most commonly misunderstood terms in the industry.
+While their usage has become ubiquitous over the past 6 years or so, their meaning frequently gets lost and implementation suffers...
+tags: DevSecOps
 ---

 DevOps, DevSecOps, et al are some of the most commonly misunderstood terms in the industry.
 While their usage has become